Extensive Range

 The History of Ceylon Orange Pekoe Tea

-Contrary to what might be expected, Orange Pekoe tea is not an orange-flavoured tea but rather a high-quality, whole leaf black tea that is commonly sourced from Sri Lanka (which was historically known as Ceylon during the 150-year British rule, until 1948).
+Contrary to what might be expected, Orange Pekoe tea is not an orange-flavoured tea but rather a high-quality, whole leaf black tea that is commonly sourced from Sri Lanka, which was historically known as Ceylon during British rule until 1948.

-It is generally thought that the ‘orange’ of Orange Pekoe refers to the historical Dutch royal House of Orange and its links to the Dutch East India Company’s tea exports in the 17th and 18th centuries.
+It is generally thought that the orange in Orange Pekoe refers to the historical Dutch royal House of Orange and its links to the Dutch East India Company’s tea exports in the 17th and 18th centuries.

-The origin of ‘Pekoe’ is more curious, but it is generally believed to stem from a mispronunciation of the Amoy dialect word for a Chinese tea referred to as ‘white down’, an allusion to the characteristic fine white hairs that cover the Orange Pekoe leaf shoots.
-(Although, it should be noted that Orange Pekoe teas are not to be found in China).
+The origin of Pekoe is more curious, but it is generally believed to stem from a mispronunciation of the Amoy dialect word for a Chinese tea referred to as white down, an allusion to the fine white hairs that cover the Orange Pekoe leaf shoots.

-Orange Pekoe (OP) is nowadays a part of the grading system applied by the Western tea trade, used to specify the size categories of whole loose leaf black teas.
-In this system, whole Orange Pekoe leaves are known to receive the highest grades for their size, delicacy and well-balanced, full flavours.
+Orange Pekoe is now part of the grading system applied by the Western tea trade, used to specify size categories of whole loose leaf black teas.
+In this system, whole Orange Pekoe leaves receive the highest grades for their size, delicacy and well-balanced, full flavours.

 Health Benefits of Orange Pekoe Tea